multi-py/python-uvicorn/README.md

 ## Environmental Variables
 ### `OTEL_ENABLED`

-By default this is false, when set to true the container will run otel auto-instrumentation.
-NOTE: this is: only base instrumentation (opentelemetry-distro opentelemetry-exporter-otlp) additional instrumentation is expected from the user.
+Defaults to `false`.
+When set to `true`, the container installs and enables OpenTelemetry auto-instrumentation at startup using `opentelemetry-distro` and `opentelemetry-exporter-otlp`.
+Any additional instrumentation packages (e.g. `opentelemetry-instrumentation-fastapi`) must be installed separately.

 ### `PORT`